wangxiaoyunanne/docs/source/hive_graphSage.html.md

 The main part of GraphSAGE workflow is actually the training process, which will be outside of Gunrock, provided by TensorFlow, PyTorch or other machine learning libraries.
-How to connect the training with the Gunrock GPU implementation is the main task going forward.
+How to connect the training with the Gunrock GPU implementation is the main task for this workload going forward.